Thothius/roomian-realms/README.md

 ## Overview

-*"Eight distinct civilizations vie for supremacy in a fractured world.
-From mystical forest dwellers to parasitic hive minds, each culture brings unique strengths, philosophies, and ancient traditions to the battlefield."*
+*"Eight extraordinary civilizations emerge from the ashes of a shattered world.
+From mystical forest guardians to technological amphibians, each society has forged its own path through the chaos of divine conflict."*

-When the old gods fell, they left behind diverse peoples—some blessed with wisdom and harmony, others twisted by darkness and ambition.
-These heirs to divine legacies now forge their own paths across a realm where honor, treachery, mysticism, and pragmatism shape the destiny of nations.
-The throne awaits one who can harness the rich tapestry of cultures to master the delicate dance of power.
+When ancient powers clashed, they left behind a tapestry of diverse cultures—each shaped by their connection to forgotten deities.
+Now these inheritors of divine wisdom and arcane knowledge vie for supremacy across fractured lands.
+The future belongs to those who can unite these disparate peoples or bend their unique strengths to their will.

 ## Documentation